uprial/secretrooms/README.md

 ![Find a mansion](https://raw.githubusercontent.com/uprial/secretrooms/master/images/find-a-mansion.png)

-Build a turret from an End Crystal and a Heavy Core above it
+Build a turret from an End Crystal and a Heavy Core or a Dragon Head above it

 ![Build a turret](https://raw.githubusercontent.com/uprial/secretrooms/master/images/build-a-turret.png)